• 4,000 firms

 Fast typing skills

-Lastly, typing speed is crucial when you want to be a data entry clerk.
-You should be able to type and encode data quickly and accurately to keep up with a high volume of workload in a limited period.
+Fast typing speed is an important skill of a data entry clerk.
+Data entry work requires the ability to type data quickly and accurately to keep up with a high volume of workload in a limited period.

-A good data entry clerk should have an average typing speed of 45 words per minute.
-Depending on what you will work on, required typing might go up to around 60-90 words per minute.
+A good data entry clerk should have an average typing speed of 45 words per minute, but you can require a typing speed of up to 60-90 words per minute.
 Anything lower than the average typing speed will be less likely to qualify for the role.

 Attention to detail

-For this role, you should be highly accurate and attentive when entering information into a document or a database.
 A single misspell or a missing digit in an amount can lead to bigger problems such as filing discrepancies and penalties.
+Make sure to look for data entry clerks with strict attention to detail.

-To avoid this, a data entry clerk should have a keen eye for verifying and spotting any errors in a document.
-They should also act quickly when they see an error in any document they file.
+A good data entry clerk must be able to act quickly when they see an error in any document they file.

 Ability to focus